TheHadiAhmadi/TestTestCMS/docs/Site.md

 * Data Validation: Implement robust data validation to maintain the integrity and security of site settings.

 ### Proposal
-This proposal outlines the approach for utilizing FluentCMS to create and manage multiple distinct sites on a shared infrastructure.
+This proposal outlines the approach for utilizing TestTestCMS to create and manage multiple distinct sites on a shared infrastructure.
 This will enable efficient resource utilization, streamlined management, and personalized site customization for different needs, such as a multinational corporation's regional websites or an educational institution's departmental sites.

 ## Properties
 * Id: Unique identifier for the site.